Acadiana Outreach Case Manager Pleads Guilty to Involvement in OWI Bribery Scheme

 “Those involved in this bribery scheme have put their own interests above that of the criminal justice system,” Finley said.
 “Crump’s work at the Outreach Center was an important part of the 894 process and was designed to help people and assist in protecting the public, not to help facilitate Crump’s greed.
 My office and the FBI will continue to investigate and prosecute corruption in the Western District of Louisiana.”

-The Federal Bureau of Investigation is investigating the case.
+The FBI is investigating the case.
 Assistant U.S. Attorney John Luke Walker and Assistant U.S. Attorney Richard Willis are prosecuting the case.